DHAIRYA2508/PolicyBridge-AI/backend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

-## Support
+## 🆘 Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions:
+- Check the API documentation
+- Review the Django logs
+- Open an issue on GitHub

+---

+**Built with ❤️ for better policy understanding**